Most garage doors are now made from aluminium or composites as they’re lightweight, and last longer compared to their older timber counterparts.

 I actually used the CAD model to calculate the exact amount of Epoxy I would need.

-DISCLAIMER : I started by attempting to scrape the peeling paint off the doors.
-This proved to be very difficult as there were approximately 60 years worth of paint stuck to the door.
-Since I wasn’t using the painted side of the door for the top, I didn’t spend a lot of time trying to remove paint.
+DISCLAIMER: I started by attempting to scrape the peeling paint off the doors.
+This proved to be very difficult as there was approximately 60 years’ worth of paint stuck to the door.
+Since I wasn’t using the painted side of the door for the top, I didn’t spend a lot of time trying to remove the paint.
 I basically wanted to make sure I didn’t have loose paint chips coming off the bottom of the table.

 I sanded the upper surfaces of the ribs with an orbital sander and finished them by hand.